chopfitzroy/dotfiles-experiment/README.md

 [RichiH/vcsh](https://github.com/RichiH/vcsh/blob/main/doc/README.md) provides a streamlined way to manage dotfiles via [bare repositories](https://www.ackama.com/what-we-think/the-best-way-to-store-your-dotfiles-a-bare-git-repository-explained/).

-This issues with this approach:
+The issues with this approach:

 - Impossible to have templated files that use dynamic variables
 - Difficult to maintain if you want to have variations in your configuration for different machines